Folk Orthodoxy: Folk prayers

 Apocryphal Prayers (in Index of Repudiated Books, "false prayers") are prayers modeled after those of the church, but contain a large number of insertions from folk beliefs, incantations, and in some cases reworkings or extracts from apocrypha.
 Apocryphal prayers and hagiographies adapted for "protective" purposes are much more common in the folk tradition than canonical church texts.
 Apocryphal prayers are mostly texts of bookish origin.
 Some of their versions may retain the genre form of a prayer, while others take on the features of Zagovory.
 They were often transcribed and used as a talisman and amulet, which were worn with national cross or kept in the house.

 Most often, there are prayers-consecrations for fever.
 The text usually mentions Saint Sisinius and Likhoradka.
 Exceptional in its prevalence is the apocryphal Prayer of the Dream of the Virgin Mary, which contains the account of Our Lady of the tortures of Christ on the cross.
 The text is known in both Catholic and Orthodox traditions in numerous variations.
 In Eastern Slavic folklore, it dominates and is revered along with the Lord's Prayer and Psalm 90.
-It was most often recited before going to bed as a general apotheosis text.
+It was most often recited before going to bed as a general apotropaic text.
 The text of the "Dream of the Virgin Mary" was worn as a talisman in the Ladanka together with the body cross.
 Among the texts of bookish origin in both Orthodox and Catholics, a significant proportion are apocryphal prayers that contain an account of the life and crucifixion of Christ or other significant events of Sacred History.
 The account of Christ's tortures on the cross for the salvation of mankind projects the idea of universal salvation into a specific situation, so it is believed that in some cases a reference to events from the life of Christ is sufficient for salvation from danger.